chrisjackson-pellicle/filter_chimeras/README.md

 ## Usage

-Provide either `--captus_folder` or `--hybpiper_folder` (mutually exclusive), plus the reference genome and target FASTA used for the assemblies.
+Provide either `--captus_folder` or `--hybpiper_folder` (mutually exclusive), plus the reference genome and target file FASTA used for the target-capture assemblies.

 **Captus example**